Veterinary Critical Care

 Patients needing supplemental oxygen can be kept in the temperature-controlled unit with oxygen concentrations higher than room air.
 This increase in oxygen is useful for patients with respiratory distress, shock, or trauma.
 The Veterinary Critical Care Unit provides a way to administer oxygen without additional stress to the patient.
 Patients can be kept in the unit on oxygen for extended periods of time allowing them time to respond to medications or recover from conditions such as pneumonia, asthma, or heart disease.

 Patients needing temperature support can be cooled or warmed in the unit depending on their condition.
 Even though Montana does not have the high summer temperatures found in other areas of the country, we often see dogs that are overheated, who can benefit from being in a cool environment to reduce their body temperature.
 This unit can also be used to warm a patient that has a low body temperature.

 The Veterinary Critical Care Unit also allows us to provide nebulization therapy.
 Nebulization allows medication to mix with oxygen and become small enough to be inhaled by the patient.
 This therapy allows medication to be delivered quickly to the lungs and airways of the patient.

 The use of a Veterinary Critical Care Unit is vital to the care of patients that require oxygen supplementation or temperature support.
-Bridger Veterinary Specialists and PETS are certain the patients in the Gallatin Valley will benefit from this level of care not yet available in other hospitals in the area.
+PETS is certain the patients in the Gallatin Valley will benefit from this level of care not yet available in other hospitals in the area.